cooper/juno/README.md

 Mitchell Cooper, mitchell@notroll.net

-juno-ircd was my first project in Perl — ever.
+juno was my first project in Perl — ever.
 Scary, right?
 Luckily it's been through several years of constant improvement, including [a few rewrites](doc/history.md).
 I am awfully proud of the cleanliness of the current codebase, which dates back to [juno3](https://github.com/cooper/juno3).